Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding

+{\paragraph{Hardware-Aware Optimization.} For each hardware setting we consider in our experiments, we use the following method for selecting the size and depth of the Sequoia tree we should use to maximize speedups, while avoiding doing an exhaustive grid search.
+Letting $G(n,d)$ denote the expected number of tokens generated by verifying the \sys tree of size $n$ and depth $d$ (computed via dynamic programming), $t(n)$ denote the (hardware-dependent) amount of time it takes the target model to verify $n$ tokens divided by the time to verify 1 token, and $c$ denote the (hardware-dependent) time to draft $1$ token divided by the time to verify 1 token, the speedup attained by \sys can be expressed as $\texttt{Speedup}(n,d) = \frac{G(n,d)}{t(n) + d \cdot c}$.
+We measure $t(n)$ and $c$ empirically for each type of model and inference hardware, and then search over possible values of $n$, $d$ to find the pair that gives the largest speedup.

 \paragraph{Main Results.} We evaluate \sys using different temperatures, draft and target model pairs, and hardware configurations.
-Results are shown in~\Cref{tab:A100} (A100 on-chip) and~\Cref{tab:L40 offloading normal} (L40 offloading).
-We observe that \sys consistently speeds up LLM decoding in a wide range of settings. \sys reaches up to $4.04 \times$ speedup for the on-chip setting, and up to $9.96 \times$ speedup for the offloading setting, as a result of the huge gap between computation capacity and memory bandwidth.
+Results are shown in~\Cref{tab:A100} (A100 on-device) and~\Cref{tab:L40 offloading normal} (L40 offloading).
+We observe that \sys consistently speeds up LLM decoding in a wide range of settings. \sys reaches up to $4.04 \times$ speedup for the on-device setting, and up to $9.5 \times$ speedup for the offloading setting, as a result of the huge gap between computation capacity and memory bandwidth.